Parsl/parsl/docs/userguide/data.rst

 Globus Authorization
 """"""""""""""""""""

-In order to interact with Globus, you must be authorised.
+In order to interact with Globus, you must be authorized.
 The first time that you use Globus with Parsl, prompts will take you through an authorization procedure involving your web browser.
 You can authorize without having to run a script (for example, if you are running your script in a batch system